Standing with her community

-Meara lives with her family, Nick, a teacher, and their son Llewelyn (Lew) in the Cathedral neighbourhood where she grew up.
+Meara lives with her family, Nick, a teacher, and their sons Llewelyn (Lew) and Éamon in the Cathedral neighbourhood where she grew up.

 Meara is guided by the principle that workers should have a decent amount of the wealth they create, a say in the operation of the businesses they sustain, and that Saskatchewan should guarantee that all of its residents have their most basic needs met.

 After returning to her hometown, Saskatchewan had been governed by the Sask Party for over a decade.
-Meara quickly realized the Saskatchewan she left was not the same Saskatchewan she returned to.
+Meara quickly realized the Saskatchewan she left was not the same Saskatchewan she had come back to.
 This spurred Meara into a career in politics aimed at fighting for the change we need.